-Born in Liverpool to Irish and English parents, John lived in England and Scotland, and then Ireland from 1977, aged 9.
+Born in Liverpool to Irish and English parents, John lived in England and Scotland, and then Ireland in 1977—from the age of 9—until now.
 He’s created in many fields—including music—and has made pictures and stories ever since he could hold a pencil.
 Inevitably, this led him to art college, intent on becoming a professional illustrator.

 Since graduating with a BA in Design Communications (specialising in Animation) he’s worked in animation; design for digital, print, and identity; and his first creative love: